cs7org/ethome/README.md

 ## Quickstart
 Follow these steps to quickly set up the project yourself.
+* make sure you have Python3, Web3.py and geth installed (tested with Python 3.5.3, web3 4.0.0b5 and geth 1.7.3)
-* make sure you have you private PoA Ethereum network or any test network up and running with a couple of nodes.
-In our case we used 4 Rasperry Pis in order to represent 4 participating houses.
+* make sure you have your private Ethereum network or any test network up and running with a couple of nodes.
+In our case we used 4 Rasperry Pis in order to represent 4 participating houses and a private Ethereum chain with Proof-of-Authority as consensus mechanism.
 [This](http://chainskills.com/2017/02/24/create-a-private-ethereum-blockchain-with-iot-devices-16/) is a good instruction how to set up the private chain.
 * deploy the smart contract ([CommunityController.sol](https://github.com/cs7org/ethome/blob/master/scripts/CommunityController.sol))
 ```
 import json